The only way of discovering the limits of the possible is to venture a little way past them into the impossible. (Clarke's second law.)

 Essex Craft Guild

-Over twenty years ago I applied for and was accepted into the Guild of Essex Craftsmen, now the Essex Craft Guild.
+Over thirty years ago I applied for and was accepted into the Guild of Essex Craftsmen, now the Essex Craft Guild.
 This is a voluntary non-profit making organisation which promotes and supports genuine hand-made local Arts and Crafts produced by people living in Essex.
 The Guild was formed in 1984, with the main aim of promoting, encouraging and supporting its members in their chosen craft.
-The Guild publishes a Directory each year with members craft details and whether they are willing to demonstrate, give talks, take commissions or attend shows. etc. The Directory is distributed throughout the County and other areas where possible.
+The Guild publishes a Directory each year with members craft details and whether they are willing to demonstrate, give talks, take commissions or attend shows. etc. The same details can be found on the Guild Website.
 The Guild also arranges a number of Craft Shows throughout the year for its members.
 The Guild is a good way of getting to known other crafts people in the County and is open to anyone living in the County who can fulfil the entry criteria and culminates with a selection evening.

 South Woodham Ferrers Camera Club

 Many areas have their own camera club and my one is South Woodham Ferrers Camera Club which meets every week from September to May.
 During the year meetings include a varied mix of photo appraisals, speakers and practical sessions.
 The group also meets for a Christmas and Summer meal with the occasional informal photographic days out.
 It’s a very friendly club that provides a good way of developing your photographic skills and a source of knowledge that can answer most questions you may have.